-We all come across this problem once a while.
+We all come across this problem once in a while.

 Well, whatever it is you want to do, we can assure you want to do it without iTunes.
 Why?
 Well, while iTunes is good when it comes to fast and simplified backups, it gives users no flexibility whatsoever regarding the type of backup and data.
 Furthermore, we all know the horror stories of iTunes suddenly crashing during the making of a backup, leaving the user with massive data loss and a faulty backup.

 Now, we value your time, we don’t want you to go through all of that hustle.
-That’s been said, we won’t leave a single stone unturned, down below multiple methods are achieving an as easy as possible file transfer from your iPhone to PC/Mac.
+That being said, we won’t leave a single stone unturned, multiple methods are achieving an as easy as possible file transfer from your iPhone to PC.
 Let’s jump right into it presenting you the first one!

-Method One: Let’s get the party started with iMazing
+Method One: Let’s get the party started with altTunes

 No, you’re not going to a party, this method is about third-party software though.
-The Swiss development firm DigiDNA made easy file copying between Apple devices and PC/Mac to their profession.
-Their created tool called “iMazing” is one of our top picks of the industry with basically zero crashes and a tremendous amount of flexibility for the file-transferring users.
+The Swiss development firm DigiDNA made easy file copying between Apple devices and PCs to their profession.
+Their created tool called “altTunes” is one of our top picks in the industry with basically zero crashes and a tremendous amount of flexibility for the file-transferring users.
 Sounds like magic right?
 Well, let’s put some magic into action!
-Follow the step by step guide down below to copy files from your iPhone to your PC/Mac!
+Follow the step-by-step guide down below to copy files from your iPhone to your PC/Mac!

-Step 1: Let’s get iMazing on your machine!
+Step 1: Let’s get altTunes on your machine!

-After the download is completed, just install iMazing like you for sure have done it many times before!
+After the download is completed, just install altTunes like you for sure have done many times before!

 Step 2: Connect your iPhone

-You successfully installed iMazing?
+Have you successfully installed altTunes?
 Great!
 Now it’s time to launch it and make the first step with it.
-We assume you want to copy files from your iPhone over to your PC/Mac, so go ahead, grab a cable and connect your iPhone with your desktop machine.
+We assume you want to copy files from your iPhone over to your PC, so go ahead, grab a cable, and connect your iPhone to your desktop machine.

 If you’re having trouble, don’t give up yet, we may have a solution to help you out if you’re having connection problems with your iPhone.
 Click on the link down below for some troubleshooting.